buffer51/android-gfortran/README.md

 To allow `ndk-build` to use your new toolchain, extract the archive under `ndk/toolchains/$(TOOLCHAIN)/prebuilt/$(HOST_ARCH)`.
 Don't forget to back up the toolchain that was already packaged with the NDK.
+**Warning:** This refers to the full NDK downloadable from Google, not the directory created by repo.

 For instance, on Linux x86_64 for the AArch64 toolchain, unpack the archive as `ndk/toolchains/aarch64-linux-android-4.9/prebuilt/linux-x86_64`.